A Limp in the Woods (Day 107)

 Whether together, or alone

 Each new day is the chance to start over--and repeat the same things!
 I’ve said it before, but time on the trail definitely recycles itself.
 We walk.
 We talk.
 We worry.
 We hurry.
 We slow down.
 We swat mosquitoes.
-Then the sun sets.
-Then it rises.
-Then it sets again.
+The sun sets.
+The sun rises.
+It sets again.
 Then we die.
 Forever.

 Yet neither of us crave anything except the repetitive nature of Nature.
-In our daily lives “back home” (we’re both officially without a home, or at least without a taxable piece of property), any such repetitiveness suggests a slow slaying of the soul.
-Outside, on the other hand, it’s precisely what’s craved--what we require.
+In our daily lives “back home” (we’re both without a home, or at least without a taxable piece of property), any such repetitiveness suggests a slow slaying of the soul.
+Out here, repetition it’s precisely what’s craved--what we require.
 Weird, that.
 We march to the beat of a different humdrum.
 Slowly, but unsurely.

 I once wrote in an old journal that I hike to escape routine--that day-to-day decay of one’s spirit--when in fact trail life is all about routine.
 Every day.
 New beginnings or not.
 The difference, I’ve come to learn, is that although routine is often prompted and measured by our humanistic yearning for comfort and security, along with some good old-fashioned complacency, trail routine is rarely as consistently comfortable or complacent as life away from the trail(2).
 But ultimately it’s not about daily routine.
 It’s not even about days.